• Skip to primary navigation

 There are several ways to cut a wrap.
 It all depends on your personal preference and how you are eating them.

-• Leave the wrap whole - this is the easiest way.
-If I'm making just for me and in a hurry, I will often just roll up the wrap and eat it whole.
+1. Leave the wrap whole - this is the easiest way.
+If I'm making it just for me and in a hurry, I will often just roll up the wrap and eat it whole.

-• Make a fancy cut - makes a fun presentation for family or guests.
+3. Make a fancy cut - makes a fun presentation for family or guests.
 This cut makes you feel like you are eating at a restaurant!
-Cut off ends of wrap.
-Cut wrap in half and then each half into a diagonal slice.
+Cut off the ends of the wrap.
+Cut the wrap in half and then each half into a diagonal slice.
 (See pictures below)

-• Slice into small rounds - great for a crowd or a party.
+4. Slice into small rounds - great for a crowd or a party.
 When slicing into rounds, it's best to refrigerate the wraps for at least one hour prior to slicing.
 Wrap the rolled wrap tightly in plastic wrap and refrigerate.
 This helps everything stay together and helps keep the wrap from falling apart.
-Slice off the ends and then cut the wrap into two inch slices.
+Slice off the ends and then cut the wrap into two-inch slices.

 A turkey wrap cut into quarters standing upright on a white plate.